particle-iot/docs/src/content/reference/firmware.md

 _Since 0.6.1_

-This library allows applications to share control over the on-device RGB LED with the system firmware in a non-exclusive way, making it possible for the system to use the LED for various important indications, such as cloud connection errors, even if an application already uses the LED for its own signaling.
+This library allows applications to share control over the on-device RGB LED with the Device OS in a non-exclusive way, making it possible for the system to use the LED for various important indications, such as cloud connection errors, even if an application already uses the LED for its own signaling.
 For this to work, an application needs to assign a [_priority_](#ledpriority-enum) to every application-specific LED indication (using instances of the [`LEDStatus`](#ledstatus-class) class), and the system will ensure that the LED only shows a highest priority indication at any moment of time.

 The library also allows to set a custom [_theme_](#ledsystemtheme-class) for the system LED signaling.
 Refer to the [Device Modes](/guide/getting-started/modes) and [LEDSignal Enum](#ledsignal-enum) sections for information about default LED signaling patterns used by the system.